Loops docs

 The snippet below maps the same pieces to code (// comments show which is which).

-export class HealthLoop extends Loop {
+export class HealthLoop extends Workflow {

 async run(event: HealthEvent, step: HealthStep) {